selabhvl/coems-racechecker/README.md

 # Dependencies

 You need the basic tools to build C++ projects (make, g++, etc.) as well as the LLVM libraries and the Boost program-options library.
 For COEMS hardware-tracing, you need the Xilinx SDK as well as the `coems-tools/coems-toolchain` project checked out.
 To run the examples you also need `clang` to generate LLVM-bitcode from the example C code.
 `jq` is required to process intermediate files.
+For both hardware- and software tracing you will need the TeSSLa interpreter from https://www.tessla.io/.

 You can install all required tools and libraries using the following command: